EFForg/https-everywhere/CONTRIBUTING.md

 **On May 31st, 2021 we will end manual additions to the rulesets.** Please see [this explanation on the future of HTTPSE Rulesets.](https://github.com/EFForg/https-everywhere/blob/master/docs/adrs/duckduckgo-smarter-encryption.md)

 We will continue accept requests on rulesets already in our list that are causing significant breakage for users through the summer.
-However, in autumn, we will begin the plan to ultimately move our crowdsourced rulesets out of the extension in favor ofg the Smarter Encryption Ruleset.
+However, in autumn, we will begin the plan to ultimately move our crowdsourced rulesets out of the extension in favor of the Smarter Encryption Ruleset.

 - [Table of Contents](#table-of-contents)
 - [Welcome](#welcome)